25 Frugal and Creative Gift Wrapping Ideas

 1. Gift Card Snow Globe

-I think this snow globe is so fun!
-It is super easy too.
-I know my kids would really dig this gift wrapping!
+I think this snow globe idea is so fun!
+It is super easy too and perfect for Christmas.
+I know my kids would really dig this cool gift card wrapping!

 You will need: